sanjay900/VIIPER/docs/index.md

 ## What is VIIPER?

-VIIPER creates virtual USB input devices using the USBIP protocol.
+VIIPER lets developers create virtual USB input devices (like game controllers, keyboards, and mice) that can be controlled programmatically (even over a network!) (using USBIP under the hood).
-These virtual devices appear as real hardware to the operating system and applications, allowing you to emulate controllers, keyboards, and other input devices without physical hardware.
+These virtual devices are indistinguishable from real hardware to the operating system and applications, enabling seamless integration for testing, automation, and remote control scenarios.

 - VIIPER abstracts away all USB / USBIP details.
 - Device emulation happens in userspace code instead of kernel drivers, so no kernel programming is required to add new device types.
-- Users need USBIP installed once (built into Linux, usbip-win2 for Windows), after that VIIPER runs without additional dependencies or system-wide installation.
+- Users need USBIP installed once (built into Linux, usbip-win2 for Windows), after that VIIPER can run without additional dependencies or system-wide installation.

 VIIPER _currently_ comes in a single flavor: